Litepie/Flow/README.md

 // Check available transitions
 $transitions = $order->getAvailableTransitions();

+// Check if a specific transition is possible if ($order->canTransitionTo('processing')) {
-// Transition to the next state if ($order->canTransitionTo('processing')) {
+    // Transition to the next state with context data
     $order->transitionTo('processing', [
         'amount' => $order->total,
         'payment_method' => 'credit_card',